 Our E-zine, The Alcoholism Guide Newsletter will keep you up to date with the latest in the world of alcohol dependency treatment as well as keeping you informed about changes to this site.
 To receive your FREE copy please fill in the form below:

 However, the NIAA website also asserts that drinking alcohol elevates the levels of triglycerides at the same time it appears to lower HDL cholesterol.
+Triglycerides are the most common kind of fat in the human body.
 Triglycerides are a type of fatty acid found in animal fats and unsaturated vegetable oil, which store calories in the body not consumed by physical activity.
 Individuals who eat excessive amounts of carbohydrates generally have elevated triglyceride levels, a factor contributing to atherosclerosis and heart disease.

 While alcohol and cholesterol definitely have a negative impact on each other when alcohol is consumed in excess over a lengthy period of time, it is never too late to begin reducing your alcohol intake in order to alleviate unhealthy levels of cholesterol.